Appendix F: Maryland Higher Education Commission

 - When considering curricular changes, institutions shall notify each other of the proposed changes that might affect transfer students.
 An appropriate mechanism shall be created to ensure that both 2-year and 4-year public colleges provide input or comments to the institution proposing the change.
 Sufficient lead time shall be provided to effect the change with minimum disruption.
-Transfer students are not required to repeat equivalent course work successfully completed at a community college.
+Transfer students are not be required to repeat equivalent course work successfully completed at a community college.

 .07 Transfer Mediation Committee.